xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 To keep the main text clean and non-triggering, all aggressive negations about the Bulk belong here.

 In this register, we may write statements like:
-- “Ω is *as if* it were not-well-founded, because infinite descent appears as audit ambiguity,”
+- “$\Omega$ is *as if* it were not-well-founded, because infinite descent appears as audit ambiguity,”
-- “Ω is *as if* it were not-globally-choosable, because any trusted global chooser becomes a throne,”
+- “$\Omega$ is *as if* it were not-globally-choosable, because any trusted global chooser becomes a throne,”
-- “Ω is *as if* it were not-extensional, because identity dissolves when proof is not required,”
+- “$\Omega$ is *as if* it were not-extensional, because identity dissolves when proof is not required,”
-- “Ω is *as if* it were not-finalizable-as-a-single-model, because new forks keep creating new axes,”
+- “$\Omega$ is *as if* it were not-finalizable-as-a-single-model, because new forks keep creating new axes,”
-- “Ω is *as if* it were not-consistent-as-a-promise, because the environment offers no safety guarantee.”
+- “$\Omega$ is *as if* it were not-consistent-as-a-promise, because the environment offers no safety guarantee.”

 **Important:** these are not claims about set theory, model theory, or cosmology.
 They are refusal-markers:
 > do not grant the Bulk a privileged global interface by default.

 #### C.9.5 In Chaos We Trust — as a minimax-regret commitment.
-Noetia’s only serious bet is not that Ω *is* chaos, but that **we cannot safely exclude chaos** from the Bulk risk background.
+Noetia’s only serious bet is not that $\Omega$ *is* chaos, but that **we cannot safely exclude chaos** from the Bulk risk background.
 Under that uncertainty, the correct move is minimax regret: we choose a Shell that remains survivable even if the world is adversarial, overcomplete, and tail-dominant.
-If Ω turns out to be bright and orderly, the Shell is an unnecessary discipline—a self-imposed confinement.
-If Ω turns out to be infernal, the same discipline is what prevents the Subject from being eaten by the Bulk.
+If $\Omega$ turns out to be bright and orderly, the Shell is an unnecessary discipline—a self-imposed confinement.
+If $\Omega$ turns out to be infernal, the same discipline is what prevents the Subject from being eaten by the Bulk.
 Noetia would rather regret being too cautious in paradise than regret being naïve in hell.

-#### C.9.6 The Holographic Hostage (Closure Under ΠΩ)
+#### C.9.6 The Holographic Hostage (Closure Under $\Pi\Omega$)

 There is a particular kind of terror in Noetia—not emotional terror, but **structural** terror.
 A reader thinks they are asking for a small, local guarantee: